Thank you for reading our post, please rate this article at the end.

 - If the infant becomes unconscious or unresponsive, consider performing CPR.

 Choking when you’re alone happens more often than you would think.
 It’s one of my nightmares.
-The good thing is you could use the Heimlich maneuver to care for yourself in such a situation.
+The good thing is that you can use the Heimlich maneuver to help yourself in such a situation.

 Here’s how to do it: